Generalised continuation by means of right limits: Poincar e simple pole series and generalised continuation

-The $\gH^1$-quasianalyticity property means that any function~$g$ of the space $\gM\bigl( (K_j), \C \bigr)$ is determined by its restriction to any subset of~$K$ which has positive linear Hausdorff measure; in particular it is determined by its inner restriction $g_{|\D}$.
-This yields a totally different way of recovering the outer function $g_{|\E}$ from the inner function.
-In view of Theorem~\ref{thm_BWDuniqueRRL}, one may wonder whether it is true that $g_{|\E}$ is the only \rrlc of $g_{|\D}$ for any $g\in\gM\bigl( (K_j), \C \bigr)$.
+The $\gH^1$-quasianalyticity property means that any function~$g$ of the space $\gM\bigl( (K_j), B \bigr)$ is determined by its restriction to any subset of~$K$ which has positive linear Hausdorff measure; in particular it is determined by its inner restriction $g_{|\D}$.
+In the case of $g = \Sig(\rho)$ as in Theorem~\ref{thmmonog}, this yields a totally different way of recovering the outer function $g_{|\E} = \Sig(\rho)^-$ from the inner function $\Sig(\rho)^+$.
+In view of Theorem~\ref{thm_BWDuniqueRRL}, one may wonder whether it is true that $g_{|\E}$ is the only \rrlc of $g_{|\D}$ for any $g\in\gM\bigl( (K_j), B \bigr)$.

-A particular case of Proposition~\ref{propmonog} occurs in the case of the solution $\sum_{m=1}^\infty G_m \frac{w^m}{q^m - 1}$ of the cohomological equation considered in \cite{MS1} (with the ``multiplier''~$q$ playing the role of the variable~$z$ of the present article).